kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-06-20.md

 Aim: being able to ==differentiate== between all
 difficulty:
-genome doesnt predict lipid structure. so we need to rely almost entirely on LC/MS to elucidate lipid structures.
+genome doesn't predict lipid structure. so we need to rely almost entirely on LC/MS to elucidate lipid structures.

 Proteome has interactions btwn glycome, lipidome, and proteome. these interactions are studied in ==metabolomics==